 Please note safety behaviours only give tempory relief and sometimes maintain the anxiety.

 Once your child has gone through these steps, your child will be better prepared to move to the next stage which is managing the anxiety.
+If you need a bit more explanation about Anxiety, do meet me at my workshop, more information below:

 Thank you for taking the time to read this and thank you for your commitment to the wellbeing of your child and your family.
 Remember: parenting is hard work and you all deserve support.
 Please share the gratitude and love by sharing and liking my Facebook Page and do contact me if you feel you need some support.
 With Love Catherine